sashajeltuhin/kubernetes-workshop/README.md

 ```

-Now, until the osrm-api initialization is truly complete, the pod will show the Not-Ready state, the deployment will show as incomplete and any attempts to reach the service will result in a different error, not an internal crash.
+Now, until the osrm-api initialization is truly complete, the pod will show the Not-Ready state, the deployment will stay incomplete and any attempts to reach the service will result in a different error, not an internal crash.

 `500 - Internal Server Error Unable to look up location.
 Error: connect EHOSTUNREACH 172.17.102.229:5000`